Welcome to MB Lawyers, Hertfordshire

 Tax Advice

-In purchase transactions even if MB Lawyers fill in and lodge the SDLT form and pay Stamp Duty MB Lawyers do so on your specific instructions having offered you no tax advice and the legal liability for this remains strictly with you.
-Your instructions are given to MB Lawyers on the basis that you have sought the necessary independent professional tax advice and or sought the advice of HMRC before giving MB Lawyers instructions to lodge the SDLT form on your behalf.
+In purchase transactions even if I fill in and lodge the SDLT form and pay Stamp Duty I do so on your specific instructions having offered you No Tax advice and or No Trust advise and or NO financial advice and the legal liability for this remains strictly with you.

 Money